diku-dk/EventBenchmark/Marketplace/README.md

 ### Payment
 Payment is a stateful actor partitioned by order identifier.

-It receives a payment requets and coordinate with an external service.
+It receives a payment request and coordinate with an external service.
 It is necessary to store data to ensure idempotency (in case of failures, has this external request been made?).
 Many payments may occur concurrently.
 Payment should be non-reentrant but idempotent.

 Add external request to the driver. the payment sucess rate is controlled by the driver.

 ### Shipment
-Shipment is a stateful actors also partitioned by order identifier.
+Shipment is a stateful actor also partitioned by order identifier.
 For now, we create a delivery order for each shipment and we complete the checkout process right away.

 ## Actor APIs